Mohammad1745/pathfinder_algorithm_visualizer/README.md

 This application supports the following algorithms:

 **Dijkstra's Algorithm** : The father of pathfinding algorithms.
 It guarantees the shortest path.
 The algorithm doesn't have any idea about the location of end point.
 So, it searches every direction equally.
-That's why, it's the slowest of all.
+That's why, it's the slowest of all. <a href="https://youtu.be/GazC3A4OQTE" target="_blank">Learn more...</a>

 **A*** **Search** : Arguably the best pathfinding algorithm.
 It uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm.
 The algorithm takes into account of the distance from end node .
-So, it searches the direction of the end node more than that of others.
+So, it searches the direction of the end node more than that of others. <a href="https://youtu.be/ySN5Wnu88nE" target="_blank">Learn more...</a>

 **Greedy Best-first Search** : A faster, more heuristic-heavy version of A*.
 It does not guarantee the shortest path.
 The algorithm takes into account of the distance from end node and searches the direction of the end node first then the other directions.